About Thomas Mathias

 -

 These days, I am half-based in Portugal and half-nomadic, sharing silent retreats, 1:1 mentorships, a Meditation Teacher Training, weekly Sunday live meditations, and various courses and retreats with different organizations listed on the homepage of my website.
-Feel most welcome to join me some time for any of these offerings.
+If you are interested to explore any of these I am very happy to welcome you.